 Separation anxiety in dogs is one of the most common challenges that dog owners face.
-Canines who suffer from separation anxiety don’t just dislike their humans being away from them, they experience intense panic attacks resulting in destruction to not only themselves but also their environment.
+Canines who suffer from separation anxiety don’t just dislike their humans being away from them; they experience intense panic attacks resulting in destruction not only to themselves but also to their environment.

-During a panic attack, a dog may bark, howl, destroy the home, have accidents, and exhibit many stress-induced behaviors.
-In fact, according to the American Veterinary Medical Association, roughly between 20% and 40% of dogs who are seen by animal behaviorists in North America are diagnosed with separation anxiety.
+During a panic attack, a dog may bark, howl, destroy the home, have accidents, and exhibit many stress-induced behaviours.
+In fact, according to the American Veterinary Medical Association, roughly between 20% and 40% of dogs who are seen by animal behaviourists in North America are diagnosed with separation anxiety.

 While some dogs are genetically predisposed to this prevalent issue, it can be hard to know how to avoid separation anxiety in dogs.
 However, it is important to remember that separation anxiety can also be triggered later on in life.
 Separation anxiety in older dogs is also very common.
 It is usually triggered after an event such as ending up at a shelter or a sudden change in routine.